ichen-lab-ucsb/EasyDIVER/README.md

 # read-processing-pipeline
 This is the README document for the Chen Lab's in-house pipeline for processing HTS reads from selection experiments.

+# What exactly does it do?
-# This pipeline will take paired-end, demultiplexed Illumina read files and:
+This pipeline will take raw, paired-end, demultiplexed Illumina read files and:
 1. Join them with PANDASeq.
 2. Extract the insert sequence based on user-supplied primer sequences.
-3. Collect sequence length distributions (histos)
+3. Collect sequence length distributions (histos).
 4. Generate counts files for the Chen Lab clustering scripts.

 # Input requirements
 All inputs must:
-1. Be in the same directory (even reads from separate lanes).
+1. Be in *one* directory (even reads from separate lanes).
 2. Be in FASTQ format.
 3. Use the standard Illumina naming scheme: `sample-name_S#_L00#_R#_001.fastq`
 4. User either the `.fastq` or `.fastq.gz` extensions.